gsimon75/IFC_parser/README.md

 Just don't forget to explicitely import your classes in `Database.py` as the module will only be registered when it is loaded, and will be loaded when it is used, and will be used only if registered :), so an explicite import is needed anyway.

-These decorators are intensively used by the classes in `Ifc_All.py`, which is generated from the schema definition files.
+These decorators are intensely used by the classes in `Ifc_All.py`, which is generated from the schema definition files.

 ## Schema-to-Python converter